 As I wrote about in my first impressions, the Droid MAXX is incredible for its longevity.
 When the actor with an obnoxious 5 o’clock shadow answers his tall, thin, and blond British boat-mate that his phone will last “about two days“, I can attest to it.
 That’s absolutely true, it’ll do that and likely more, though in the middle of the ocean constantly searching for a signal, probably not.

 Just how long does the Droid MAXX last?
 Motorola stipulates roughly 48 hours of mixed use, which includes streaming HD videos over LTE, plenty of talk time, checking emails, playing games here and there, and streaming music.
+Interestingly, most models from Motorollar fall far behind when it comes it bettery life as you will find out in this Motorola DROID review.
 I wrote all about battery life in my first impressions, so you can read more about it there, but what I can say without a doubt is that if you are in the market for a new phone and you want it to last, there’s only one option.
 And you’re reading about it.

 The Droid MAXX is significantly improved over last year’s Droid Razr MAXX HD.
 It has an almost identical though brighter AMOLED display, which is easily distinguishable by it’s slightly blue hue in sunlight.
 The color contrast is excellent, though brightness is lacking, which is the nature of the technology.
 It’s also only a 720p display (1280×720 pixel resolution) though at 5-inch that’s more than enough.
 Today’s top phones like the HTC One and Samsung Galaxy S IV have 1080p (1920×1080) displays, but on anything with a 5-inch screen or smaller those additional pixels are not going to be noticeable.
 There’s a good reason Apple stopped at what they deem Retina, and everyone going overboard is a purely marketing ploy.
 Motorola didn’t fall for it, and while that may be to the behest of some buyers, our readers should know better.
 A 720p screen like this is worth having.